 Man's infinitely long past developed the hunger instinct, which made him take directly and simply where he could and as he could.
-This is always urging him to supply his wants in the simplest way, regardless of the later restrictions that modern civilization has placed around the getting of physically, these instincts are all-controlling.
+This is always urging him to supply his wants in the simplest way, regardless of the later restrictions that modern civilization has placed around the getting of property.
+With the weaker intellectually and physically, these instincts are all-controlling.
 The superficial and absurd theories that his excesses are due to the lack of the certainty of punishment take no account of the life experience, and the inherent structure of man.